It is important that teachers focus on their teacher mental health strategies.

 Strategy #1 – Daily Meditations

 The first time you meditate, you will probably feel awkward or uncomfortable.
 YouTube has tons of guided meditations to help walk and talk you through the entire process.
-Just search for phrases like “daily guided meditation”, “guided meditation for teachers”, “quick guided meditation”, or you can be more specific to what is going on for you.
+Just search for phrases like “daily guided meditation,” “guided meditation for teachers,” or “quick guided meditation,” or you can be more specific about what is going on for you.